 Many people will turn up to a job interview empty-handed which can be to your detriment if you can not deliver good job interview answers about yourself on-demand.

-Lots of people will finely tune their CV/résumé to match the job description and when applying for many jobs in a short period of time when job hunting, it can be easy to forget what information you put on each variation submitted to companies.
+Lots of people will finely tune their resume to match the job description and when applying for many jobs in a short period of time when job hunting, it can be easy to forget what information you put on each variation submitted to companies.

-Going through the exercise of making additional notes next to the existing points on your CV/résumé is a good way to begin building the answers in your head of what you will say should you be questioned on a particular point.
+Going through the exercise of making additional notes next to the existing points on your resume is a good way to begin building the answers in your head of what you will say should you be questioned on a particular point.

-Memorising these answers is great, but as a last-minute reminder, you can always read through your CV again in the waiting room before you go into the job interview or even sit in your car outside or on public transport getting there.
+Memorising these answers is great, but as a last-minute reminder, you can always read through your resume again in the waiting room before you go into the job interview or even sit in your car outside or on public transport getting there.

 What you should do with the job description before a job interview?

-Similar to our above advice with what to do with your CV, we advise printing off a copy of the job description provided and beginning to make notes on it that you can take with you into the job interview to support yourself in delivering killer answers.
+Similar to our above advice with what to do with your resume, we advise printing off a copy of the job description provided and beginning to make notes on it that you can take with you into the job interview to support yourself in delivering killer answers.

 Read through the job description and for each point of required criteria and job responsibilities/duties, make a note of examples you can give of past work, projects, skills and experiences to demonstrate your ability.

-Like with our advice with making notes on your CV, this is a great exercise for building your answers ahead of time when asked about certain criteria relating to the job and the requirements of the successful candidate.
+Like with our advice with making notes on your resume, this is a great exercise for building your answers ahead of time when asked about certain criteria relating to the job and the requirements of the successful candidate.

-Go through your notes pre-interview along with the notes made on your CV.
+Go through your notes pre-interview along with the notes made on your resume.
 Having them in front of you on the table are useful prompts for the answers you want to give.
 Keeping your notes to keywords or phrases will allow you to recall an answer after a quick glance at the sheets.

 What do you need to bring with you to the job interview?